Freedom of Information (FOIA)

 • The final fee for the prior written request is not more than 105% of the estimated fee;

-• The public record made available contained the information sought in the prior written request and remain in the Agency’s possession;
+• The public record made available contained the information sought in the prior written request and remains in the Agency’s possession;

 • The public records were made available to the individual, subject to payment, within the best effort time frame estimated by the Agency to provide the records;

-• Ninety (90) days have passed since the Agency notified the individual in writing that the public records were available for pickup or mailing;
+• 90 days have passed since the Agency notified the individual in writing that the public records were available for pickup or mailing;

 • The individual is unable to show proof of prior payment to the Agency; and